ev3dev/ev3dev.github.io/docs/libraries.md

 Python is a high-level, general-purpose, interpreted scripting language.
 It is great for beginners, while also powerful for experienced coders.
 If you are new to programming and unsure which language to choose, Python is a great choice!

-**Warning!** There is another Python library created by @topikachu which is _not_ the same as this one.
+**Warning!** There is another Python library named `python-ev3` created by @topikachu which is _not_ the same as this one.
 When searching for documentation online, make sure that you are reading about @rhempel's `ev3dev-lang-python`.

 [Get started with Python](https://github.com/rhempel/ev3dev-lang-python){: .btn .btn-default }